-There’s plenty of great walks in Buxton to be found, whether you’re a keen hiker or just fancy a short stroll.
-From stunning views, pretty woodlands, secluded green spots with hidden history in the landscape and all within easy reach of the town centre.
+There’s plenty of great walks in the Peak District and Buxton is no exception.
+Whether you’re a keen hiker or just fancy a short stroll, there are plenty of walks all within easy reach of the town centre.
+From stunning views, pretty woodlands, secluded green spots with hidden history in the landscape.

-Here’s 11 of our favourite walks in Buxton that are definitely worth a look – with something to suit all fitness levels too.
-There’s links to route guides and handy further information too, let’s go…
+These are 12 of our favourite walks in Buxton that are definitely worth a look – with something to suit all fitness levels too.
+There’s links to route guides and handy further information to help you on your way.
+Let us know how you get on, we’d love to hear about any walks you under take.
+Enjoy…

 Best for: An abundance of bluebells in the woodlands in May